minnojs/minno-quest/src/js/quest/API.md

-inline 			| Show the stem in the same line as the input box (this will make the input box narrower as well). width 			| (Number or text) The width of the input box (By default numbers are translated to pixels, but you can use text to use other units). autoSubmit 		| (true or false; default: false) If this property is set to true typing `Enter` while this input is focused will submit the page. minlength 		| (Number) Validation: force at least this number of characters. maxlength		| (Number) Validation: force at most this number of characters. maxlengthLimit 	| (true or false) Do not allow the user to input more characters than defined by `maxlength` (if maxlength is not defined, any number of characters will be allowed). required		| (true of false; default: false) Validation: require a non-empty string as a response.
+inline 			| Show the stem in the same line as the input box (this will make the input box narrower as well). width 			| (Number or text) The width of the input box (By default numbers are translated to pixels, but you can use text to use other units). autoSubmit 		| (true or false; default: false) If this property is set to true typing `Enter` while this input is focused will submit the page. minLength 		| (Number) Validation: force at least this number of characters. minlength 		| @DEPRECATED see minLength.
+(Number) Validation: force at least this number of characters. maxlength		| (Number) Validation: force at most this number of characters. maxlengthLimit 	| (true or false) Do not allow the user to input more characters than defined by `maxlength` (if maxlength is not defined, any number of characters will be allowed). required		| (true of false; default: false) Validation: require a non-empty string as a response.